astriiddev/Ami-Sampler-VST/BUILD.md

           ║                            ║
           ╙────────────────────────────╜

 These instructions are for building Ami Sampler from the source files.
-For instructions on installing the already-made application and VST files, see INSTALL.
+For instructions on installing the already made application and VST files, see INSTALL.

 ═══════════════════╕
     DEPENDENCIES:  │